MeGaDeTH91/online-store/README.md

 [http://localhost:{port}](http://localhost:{port})
-Next, in the project root folder, in separate command-line window run the same 'npm start' command and this will start the React app on [http://localhost:3000](http://localhost:3000) After that, is up to you :)
+Next, in the project root folder, in separate command-line window run the same 'npm start' command and this will start the React app on [http://localhost:3000](http://localhost:3000) After that, it is up to you :)

 <i>Table of contents: </i>
 1 Public part – guest users can access home page with all products listed, page with listed categories so user can browse products by category, register, login pages and search by title option.